 Of course, there will be some cases where the TFA binds tightly to the compound and so it is impossible to dry the samples completely without dropping the pressure lower than 12mbar.
 Here’s where some experimentation comes in.
 Lets say all the TFA that can be removed at 12 mbar is captured in the condenser, and the condenser temperature has dropped back to –45 degrees, but the samples still have some un-evaporated TFA in.
 It is possible to then drop the pressure to perhaps 4mbar without significant TFA from the first condenser pot migrating through the pump, which may remove the last bits of TFA from the samples.
 But if you drop the pressure to 2 mbar and below, you will start to see significant amounts of TFA travelling through the pump to the second pot (and beyond).

 If dropping this lower is the only way that you can get your samples fully dry, then of course, it has to be done.

 Initial TransientsSo far the situation we’re describing relates to “steady state” drying once the pressure in the chamber has settled down.
 But there is more to consider.
-At the start of a run, there is often a fairly rapid onset of boiling producing a lot of vapour when the working level of vacuum is first approached.
-At these times, the condenser can be temporarily “overwhelmed”, which means that it cannot condense the vapour at the same rate it is being produced (and so some of that vapour goes through the pump).
+At the start of a run, there is often a fairly rapid onset of boiling producing a lot of vapor when the working level of vacuum is first approached.
+At these times, the condenser can be temporarily “overwhelmed”, which means that it cannot condense the vapor at the same rate it is being produced (and so some of that vapor goes through the pump).
 This situation can be prevented by the use of a gentle vacuum ramp, making the onset of boiling less severe.